Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

 With some time-dependent soliton parameter $z(t)$, it is natural to decompose the solution as

 and obtain the equation for $\eta$:

 where

-and $F_{2}\left(z,\eta\right)$ is the collection of terms of quadratic or higher in $\eta$. \begin{rem} In this paper, we choose the scalar formulation of our equation since we are working on small solitons and all the spectral analysis are closely tied to the scalar Schr\"odinger operator $-\partial_{xx}+V$.
-We note that $\mathrm{H}\left[z\right]$ is non-selfadjoint.
-Then since $z$ is small, $\mathrm{H}\left[z\right]$ is a small non-selfadjoint perturbation of $-\partial_{xx}+V$. \end{rem}
+and $F_{2}\left(z,\eta\right)$ is the collection of terms of quadratic or higher in $\eta$. \begin{rem} In this paper, we choose the scalar formulation of our equation since we are working on small solitons and all the spectral analysis are closely tied to the scalar Schr\"odinger operator $-\partial_{xx}+V$. \end{rem}

 Now we can define the continuous spectral subspace with respect to $\mathrm{H}\left[z\right]$. \begin{defn}[Continuous spectral subspace] The continuous spectral subspace $\mathcal{H}_{c}\left[z\right]$ with respect to $\mathrm{H}\left[z\right]$ is defined as